Version Control is the management of changes to documents, computer programs, large websites, and other collection of information.

 Checkout lets you navigate between branches.

-Bit bucket provides free repositories for team which has less than 5 member, if your team is bigger may be you need to buy some premium stuff.
+Bit bucket provides free repositories for the team, which has less than 5 members if your team is bigger, maybe you need to buy some premium stuff.

-With free itself you can create n-number of repositories, which include private and public.
+With free itself, you can create an n-number of repositories, which include private and public.

-Cloning repository is nothing but copying the remote repository into our local system, similar to downloading.
+Cloning repository is nothing but copying the remote repository into our local system, similar to download.

-Push the commit into remote repository using push command.
+Push the commit into the remote repository using push command.

-You can verify the push by navigating into bitbucket repository in your browser under source tab.
-You can also can get the details of the person who committed the change under Commits tab
+You can verify the push by navigating into the bitbucket repository in your browser under the source tab.

-When there are more than one person working in a project, we may need to use the files created by other person.
+When there is more than one person working on a project, we may need to use the files created by other people.

-To get the files from the bitbucket, we can use git pull command.
-But make sure that other person first pushes the code in to bitbucket before you try for pull.
+To get the files from the bitbucket, we can use the git pull command.
+But make sure that other person first pushes the code into the bitbucket before you try for the pull.

-As I am only person working on this, so I am gonna create a file in bitbucket repository for pulling to our local repository.
+As I am the only person working on this, so I am going to create a file in the bitbucket repository for pulling to our local repository.

-Once creation is done, open your git and use git pull command
+Once the creation is done, open your git and use the git pull command.

-At the end of message you can see 'AddFilePullDemo.text' got pulled you can ensure by navigating to the respective folder in your local system.
+At the end of the message, you can see AddFilePullDemo.txt got pulled.
+You can ensure by navigating to the respective folder in your local system.

 Pull command performs two operations 1. fetch, 2. merge.

-fetch brings the remote changes to the local system.
+fetch brings remote changes to the local system.

-merge merge the change from the fetch into you local files.
+merge merge the change from the fetch into your local files.

-In next, we will learn how use an UI interface to connect bitbucket and git rather than git bash console.
+Next, we will learn how to use a UI interface to connect bitbucket and git rather than git bash console.

-SourceTree is freeware, which provides Graphical User Interface for version control softwares.
+SourceTree is freeware, which provides Graphical User Interface for version control software.

 Once we complete the SourceTree installation, open the source tree software, you see below interface in win 10.